dazuma/toys/toys/docs/guide.md

+# @title Toys User Guide

 # Toys User Guide

-Toys is a command line binary that lets you build your own personal suite of command line tools (with commands and subcommands) using a Ruby DSL.
+Toys is a command line binary that lets you build your own personal suite of command line tools using a Ruby DSL.
 Toys handles argument parsing, error reporting, logging, help text, and many other details for you.
-It is designed for software developers, IT specialists, and other power users who want to write and organize scripts to automate their workflows.
+Toys is designed for software developers, IT specialists, and other power users who want to write and organize scripts to automate their workflows.

 This user's guide covers everything you need to know to use Toys effectively.